BenoitMorel/AleRax/README.md

 ./install.sh
 ```

-To update to the last stable version:
+## Updating to the last stable version

 ```
 ./gitpull.sh # does a bit more than git pull ./install.sh